 Clearing a Wooded Lot / What to do next?

-This topic contains 5 replies, has 5 voices, and was last updated by Anonymous 6 years, 5 months ago.
+- This topic has 5 replies, 5 voices, and was last updated 10 years, 2 months ago by Anonymous.

 This is my first venture into this UGQ Forum.
 I need some advice.
 I have recently cleared some wooded space (approx. 300 square feet)of LOTS of briars, brambles, bushes, small treelets, etc. It’s at the rear of my backyard which then leads to a creek and hiking trail beyond it.
 My goal is to have a more open wooded area, but nothing particularly “fancy” or high maintenance.
 I might eventually move to a fancier vision of the space, but right now my time, energy and resources tell me to not get too fancy right now.
 I am not sure how to proceed next.
 There are TONS of dead leaves, which have accumulated over the years.
 So far, I have done nothing with them.
 I don’t know whether to clear them, too, or leave them there.
 I would like to gradually plant perennial shade-happy things like ferns, hostas, bleeding hearts, maybe a few shade-happy shrubs, etc., to create a naturalized looking wooded space at the back of my yard.
 There are still plenty of large and small trees in the cleared space.
 I know that every year the leaves will fall.
 Any guidance about the leaves and ideas for shade-happy plantings would be welcome.